mhykol2k/advanced-databases-group/README.md

         ?>
 ?>
 ```

+This works by just checking if the query has been successfully inserted to the database, if not it returns the error message on the webpage.
+If it works it returns a new record has been inserted successfully on a pagfe alert.
+The database connection is then closed and the page returns to the homepage.

+#### PHP DB Table

-How we have inserted the data into the database, and how we are preparing to run queries.
+How we have functionality for inserting the data into the database, and how we are preparing to run queries.
 This section also contains information on the table style, including width and borders.

 ```php
       <?php